The average hourly pay for an Inventory Coordinator is $16.60.

 Inventory coordinators are responsible for overseeing the preparation and processing of purchase orders to ensure that manufacturers have the available products readily available.
 They are also in charge of making recommendations for restocking inventory as needed and making sure customer orders are filled properly.
 Additionally, they are responsible for analyzing and resolving any inventory issues that may arise.
 They also need to compare the actual stock inventory against the office records to…Read more

 Inventory Coordinator Tasks

-Audit shipments and receipts on a daily basis.
+- Audit shipments and receipts on a daily basis.

-Work with supply groups to keep appropriate and accurate inventories.
+- Work with supply groups to keep appropriate and accurate inventories.